hamada-g/blue-lab/docs/vm-build-notes.md

 - The Wazuh Windows agent was installed and enrolled to the Wazuh manager.
 - The endpoint was renamed to `win-endpoint-01` after the initial enrollment.
 - The stale initial agent entry using the default Windows hostname was removed from the manager.
+- Because the installed endpoint edition is Windows 11 Home, Group Policy Editor was not available by default during later telemetry-baseline work and had to be enabled manually before some audit-policy troubleshooting steps.

 ---